AdobeDocs/experience-manager-learn.en/help/cloud-service/security/blocking-dos-attack-using-traffic-filter-rules.md

 ## Analyzing traffic patterns {#analyze-traffic}

-If your site is already live, you can analyze the traffic patterns using CDN logs and one of the following methods:
+If your site is already live, you can analyze the traffic patterns using CDN logs and Adobe provided dashboards.

+- **CDN Traffic Dashboard**: provides insights into the traffic via CDN and Origin request rate, 4xx and 5xx error rates, and non-cached requests.
+Also provides max CND and Origin requests per second per client IP address and more insights to optimize the CDN configurations.

+- **CDN Cache Hit Ratio**: provides insights into the total cache hit ratio and total count of requests by HIT, PASS, and MISS status.
+Also provides top HIT, PASS, and MISS URLs.

+Configure the dashboard tooling using _one of the following options_:

 ### ELK - configuring dashboard tooling

 The **Elasticsearch, Logstash, and Kibana (ELK)** dashboard tooling provided by Adobe can be used to analyze the CDN logs.
 This tooling includes a dashboard that visualizes the traffic patterns, making it easier to determine the optimal thresholds for your rate limit traffic filter rules.

-- Clone the [AEMCS-CDN-Log-Analysis-ELK-Tool](https://github.com/adobe/AEMCS-CDN-Log-Analysis-ELK-Tool) GitHub repository.
+- Clone the [AEMCS-CDN-Log-Analysis-Tooling](https://github.com/adobe/AEMCS-CDN-Log-Analysis-Tooling) GitHub repository.
-- Set up the tooling by following the [How to set up the ELK Docker container](https://github.com/adobe/AEMCS-CDN-Log-Analysis-ELK-Tool?tab=readme-ov-file#how-to-set-up-the-elk-docker-container) steps.
+- Set up the tooling by following the [How to set up the ELK Docker container](https://github.com/adobe/AEMCS-CDN-Log-Analysis-Tooling/blob/main/ELK/README.md#how-to-set-up-the-elk-docker-containerhow-to-setup-the-elk-docker-container) steps.
 - As part of the setup, import the `traffic-filter-rules-analysis-dashboard.ndjson` file to visualize the data.
 The _CDN Traffic_ dashboard includes visualizations that show the maximum number of requests per IP/POP at the CDN Edge and Origin.
 - From the [Cloud Manager](https://my.cloudmanager.adobe.com/)'s _Environments_ card, download the AEMCS Publish service's CDN logs.